 Another way to make your holidays in Peru memorable could be to stay in a glass pod attached to a mountain side at the Vertical Sky Luxury Suites.
 They are located near Ollantaytambo, which you will inevitably be passing through on your way to and from Machu Picchu.

 Peru has many things to offer.
 The scope of activities is really diverse and depends on your preferences.
-We suggest starting with a trip to Lima, because there is a beautiful district called Miraflores.
-It is always decorated in December, so that you can enjoy the Christmas atmosphere in Peruvian style.
+You’ll most likely start your trip in Lima.

-For those who want to have an exotic Christmas celebration, there’s a chance to spend the holiday on the beach.
+For those who want to have an exotic Christmas celebration, here’s your chance to spend the holiday on the beach.
 With traditional Peruvian drinks the celebration’s going to be very fun.

 There’s also an option of visiting the real jungle, like from Iquitos (another town not served by a road)!
 You’ll definitely remember a Christmas at one of the jungle lodges in the area.